williammustaffa/simple-blog/README.md

 - Create auth verification at dashboard level.
 Currently users can access the edit post page from other user by accessing the edit post URL manually.
 - Remove comments and likes data from post table.
 Create a table for each and use relational data.
 - Fix header arrangement on mobile
+- Add a visual feedback (possibly a notification bar) for user actions like update, delete and remove post.

 ## Available Scripts